-The Company has engaged PricewaterhouseCoopers as its external auditor for the year ended 31 March 2019 until the conclusion of the forthcoming annual general meeting.
+The Company has engaged PricewaterhouseCoopers as its external auditor for the year ended 31 March 2020 until the conclusion of the forthcoming annual general meeting.
 There was no disagreement between the Board and the Audit Committee on the selection, appointment, resignation or dismissal of the external auditor.

-The fee paid and payable to PricewaterhouseCoopers in respect of audit services and non-audit services amounted to HK\$1,200,000 and HK\$639,000, respectively for the year ended 31 March 2019.
+The fee paid and payable to PricewaterhouseCoopers in respect of audit services and non-audit services amounted to HK\$960,000 and HK\$98,000, respectively for the year ended 31 March 2020.

-Non-audit services include tax compliance services and professional fee in relation to Transfer of Listing.
+Non-audit service includes tax compliance services.